value-quest/franken-php/README.md

 - For system installation: Commands should work immediately

 ### Port Conflicts
-- Default port is 8080
+- Default port is 8000 (changed from 8080)
 - Change in Caddyfile: `localhost:9090`

+### Update Issues
+- Check for completion marker: `cat /tmp/frankenphp-update-complete`
+- Restore from backup if needed: `/tmp/frankenphp-backup-TIMESTAMP`
+- For SSH disconnections during updates, reconnect and verify with `php -v`

 ### Library Errors
 - The distribution includes self-contained wrappers that handle library paths automatically
-- For system-wide issues, reinstall with: `sudo ./setup-env.sh`
+- For system-wide issues, reinstall with: `sudo ./install.sh`

 ## Development Tools